Home Page Why an Italian Cloister Garden? Our Plans Message from the Archbishop Contact Us

 Why an Italian Cloister Garden?

 Once in a lifetime the chance arises to make a significant difference to our surroundings and to our community.
-That moment has arrived as St Andrew's Cathedral, the oldest and most venerable Catholic church in central Scotland is redeveloped.
+That moment arrived as St Andrew's Cathedral, the oldest and most venerable Catholic church in central Scotland was redeveloped.

-One improvement planned is a new cloister, a traditional feature for a Cathedral, offering it "breathing space" - a gathering area, exhibition and cafe space, meeting areas etc.
+One improvement is a brand new cloister garden, a traditional feature for a Cathedral, offering it "breathing space" - a gathering area and in future an exhibition and cafe space.

 Over the years the Italian community has both benefited greatly and contributed greatly to the life of Scotland.
 The memorial garden in Italianate style will mark that contribution.
-The garden will be open to all and will benefit all, but will have a distinctive Italian atmosphere ... a little comer of Italy in the heart of the "dear green place".
+Its layout and furnishing have been funded by donations from the Scots Italian community.
+The garden is open to all and will benefit all, but has a distinctive Italian atmosphere ... a little comer of Italy in the heart of the "dear green place".

 A Place to Remember

-The Cloister Garden will be a special place to remember those of our loved ones who have died.
-It will also provide a focus for a forgotten tragedy which has never been appropriately marked ...
+The Cloister Garden is a special place to remember those of our loved ones who have died.
+It also provides a focus for a forgotten tragedy which has never been appropriately marked ...

 On the morning of 2nd July 1940, off the coast of lreland, the transatlantic liner Arandora Star was torpedoed and sank.
 Aboard were hundreds of Italian civilians living in the UK who had been arrested and interned after Italy's entry into the war.
 In the sinking, more than 700 men perished, British, Germans and Italians including 446 Italian civilians.

-The new cloister garden will be the first permanent memorial to the victims.
+The new cloister garden is the world's largest permanent memorial to the victims.

 Home Page Why a Garden?
 Our Plans Message from Archbishop Contact Us